 \section{Sample}

-We derived our sample from a subset of nearby IR bright galaxies presented in \citet{Arribas04}.
-Our systems were nearby (redshifts of 0.03 < z < 0.07) to ensure a higher number of photon counts and were known to be interacting with two optical nuclear regions, though there was some uncertainty about the location of the secondary nucleus in IRAS 20550+1656.
-All were LIRGs, and many had roughly measured nuclear separations.
+We derived our sample from a subset of relatively local IR bright galaxies presented in \citet{Arribas04}.
+Our systems are nearby (redshifts of 0.03 < z < 0.07), to ensure a high number of photon counts, and are known to be interacting with two optical nuclear regions, though there is some uncertainty about the location of the secondary nucleus in IRAS 20550+1656.
+All are LIRGs, and many have roughly measured nuclear separations.
 We selected based on interaction class using the scheme proposed in \citet{Surace98} and refined in \citet{Veilleux02}, restricting our sample to class IIIa and IIIb systems with nuclear separations around 10 kpc.
 A class IIIa system is composed of two or more galaxies with evidence of tidal interactions (tails, bridges) and with nuclear separation of greater than 10 kpc, whereas a class IIIb system has similar tidal structures but with nuclear separation less than 10 kpc.
-Additionally, we required that systems have angular separations that would likely be resolvable with \emph{XMM Newton}, or $\sim8-10^{\prime\prime}$.
+Additionally, we required that systems have angular separations that would likely be resolvable with \emph{XMM-Newton} ($\sim8-10^{\prime\prime}$).
 After this, we selected the LIRGs with the highest IR fluxes, and, by association, likely the most X-ray counts barring the system being Compton thick.
-Three systems met our criteria: IRAS 18329+5950, IRAS 19354+4559, and IRAS 20550+1656.
-We observed these with \emph{XMM Newton} and restricted all analyses to 0.3--10 keV so as to stay in range of the detector's optimal sensitivity.
+The IR luminosity for all the potential targets was calculated from the IRAS Revised Bright Galaxy Sample (hereafter RBGS; \citealp{Sanders03}) using the distance and IR flux defined in the RBGS as